The Hub

 Emerging From January, Building Dopamine (and Re-thinking Work, Love & AI)

 🌥️ January, ADHD & Dopamine (aka: hibernation mode) Pretty happy January blues are over.
 I think with having ADHD, being super sensitive to changes in environment can have a huge impact on dopamine.
-Grey skies = low energy, low motivation, high hibernation instinct.
-For me that looked like staying at home with the heater on, a lot of knitting (hello self-regulation 🧶), and genuinely weighing up the cost–benefit analysis every time I thought about leaving my flat.
-Now th
+Gr

 Why Are We Talking About Intersectionality and Neurodiversity, and Why Should Anyone Care?

-Hi, my name is Kim To, I’m 31 years old, and I was diagnosed with ADHD 5 years ago (wow, time flies).
-I’m now a certified ADHD coach and have been focusing on supporting adults with late ADHD diagnoses.
-You can read more about me via my website: www.ownyourflair.com The world of HR and DE&I needs to stop seeing diversity, equity, and inclusion initiatives as isolated efforts and start treating them as interconnected.
-If organisations want these initiatives to actually work, t
+The world of HR and DE&I needs to stop seeing diversity, equity, and inclusion initiatives as isolated efforts and start treating them as interconnected.
+If organisations want these initiatives to actually work, they

 Everything I’m working on in 2026!
 Group coaching and new book “I am neurospicey”